 The Gentle Squeeze: The Art of Tactile Assessment

 The "feel" test is one of the most reliable ways to determine mango ripeness.
-Gently squeeze the mango in the palm of your hand.
-A ripe mango should yield slightly to gentle pressure, similar to how a ripe peach or avocado feels.
+Consider this: a ripe mango should yield slightly to gentle pressure, similar to how a ripe peach or avocado feels.
+That said, gently squeeze the mango in the palm of your hand.
 Avoid squeezing too hard, as this can bruise the fruit.

 An unripe mango will feel firm or even hard to the touch.
 An overripe mango will feel mushy or excessively soft.
 The goal is to find a mango that gives a little, indicating that the flesh inside is softening and ripening.